VedAstro/VedAstro/README.md

 ## Events Chart default timezone # NOV 2022
 The default timezone generated for all svg charts will be based on client timezone.
-Timezone does not matter when full life charts are made, but will matter alot when short term muhurtha charts are generated.
+Timezone does not matter when full life charts are made, but will matter a lot when short term muhurtha charts are generated.
 Since most users are not living where they were born, it is only logical to default it client browser's timezone.
 This timezone must be visible/changeable to users who need to use otherwise.

 ## Event Chart Notes : Life Events # APR 2022
 - This feature is to store notes on the dasa report
-- The notes are actualy Events converted to XML and stored inside each person's record
+- The notes are actually Events converted to XML and stored inside each person's record
 - When rendering these events are placed on top dasa report view

 ## WEBSITE : Why astrological calculation done on API server and not in client (browser) via webassmebly?
-- The calculations tested on Intel Xeon with parallel procesing takes about 1GB RAM & 30% CPU.
+- The calculations tested on Intel Xeon with parallel processing take about 1GB RAM & 30% CPU.
 With these loads browsers with mobile CPU's are going to be probelmatic for sure.
 So as not to waste time, the API route has been decided since it has been proven to work.
 - There are places where all Astronomical computation is done in client, exp.
 Planet Info Box